PhilMele/M3Project/README.md

 TO DO:
-Check CSRF token is correclty impelemented on all forms Add favicon remove print statements add hover on navbar
+Check CSRF token is correclty impelemented on all forms remove print statements add hover on navbar
-Make error message show when user already or email exists generate 500 error create command line to show application with user none add print statement to conifrm heroku is in produtcoon Add wireframes add deployment add user testing
+Add wireframes
+add deployment
 List bugs
 List imrpovements
 Add credits